-To make it easier for students to try one of McGraw-Hill Education's adaptive courses, the company is now offering college students who purchase a digital offering the option of adding a loose leaf print version of their course content for as low as $15.
-David Levin, president and CEO of McGraw-Hill Education, recently wrote about the benefits of going digital in the Huffington Post.
+To make it easier for students to try one of McGraw-Hill's adaptive courses, the company is now offering college students who purchase a digital offering the option of adding a loose leaf print version of their course content for as low as $15.
+David Levin, president and CEO of McGraw-Hill, recently wrote about the benefits of going digital in the Huffington Post.

-Students and instructors interested in using McGraw-Hill Education's technology can click here.
+Students and instructors interested in using McGraw-Hill's technology can click here.

 "There has never been a more exciting time to be a student – with amazing opportunities to create their own path to success," added Cohen.
 "Through learning science, we harness technology and data insights both inside and outside the classroom to ignite the spark between teaching and learning."